Mongo (Flash Gordon): Alex Raymond's depiction

 Under Mingo City is a power station where the Power Men of Mongo, a group of electrical engineers led by Ergon, work.
 Also beneath Mingo City is an abandoned sewer system where a band of rebels against Ming's rule,"the Freeman" make their base.
 The Freeman are led by the eyepatch-wearing Count Bulok.
 To the west of Mingo City is the Land of the Lion Men, ruled by King Thun.
 The Lion Men's country is rendered by Raymond as a region of rocky hills dotted by bushes.
 The Lion Men are shown as living in large tents and flying "Space Gyro" aircraft.
 Bordering the Sea of Mystery is the city of the Shark Men, led by Ming supporter King Kala.
 Underneath the fog-shrouded Sea of Mystery, is the underwater kingdom of Coralia, ruled by Queen Undina.
 Northeast of Mingo City is the airborne Sky City of the Hawkmen, governed by Vultan.
-Sky City flies above a region of grassland dotted with crags.
+Sky City hovers above a region of grassland dotted with crags.
 Between Mingo City and Sky City is the land of the Brown Dwarves.
 East of Sky City is Flame World, a dusty region of scarps and ravines of basaltic rock.
-Flame World is named after the lava eruptions that regularly occur in the area.
+Flame World owes its name to the lava eruptions that regularly occur in the area.
 East of the Lion Men's kingdom are the Magnetic Mountains, which emanate magnetic forces that often interfere with the navigation of aircraft flying over them.
 Southwards from these Mountains is a "Tournament Arena" where the peoples of Mongo meet once a year for the "Tournament of Death", a combat to the death between Mongo's gladiators.
 Part of the planet is covered by the forest kingdom of Arboria, ruled by Prince Barin, leader of the Treemen who live there.
 Arboria has enormous trees resembling giant redwoods.
 Arboria is also inhabited by two primitive tribes hostile to the Treemen: the blue-skinned, fanged Tusk Men, a group of cannibals, and the warlike Horned Ape Men.
 To the far north, an area of mountains and caverns makes up the frozen kingdom of Frigia, ruled by Queen Fria.
 Frigia has enormous, ostrich-like "snowbirds" that the inhabitants ride.
 Frigia's inhabitants are shown as being technologically advanced, using rocket ships, electric heaters, and transparent "snowsuits" capable of protecting their inhabitants from the cold.
 The Frigians are often attacked by giants three times the size of a normal human.
 These giants are led by their chieftain, Brukka.
 A railroad, with rocket-powered passenger trains running on it, links Mingo City and Frigia's southern borderland.